BillClinton/Appunto-Auth/README.md

  - Authentication performed in pre-controller hook rather than controller code
  - Simple ACL with roles and permissions
  - Restrict/Allow access using controller/function paths
- - Encrypts passwords in database using phpass library
+ - Hashes passwords in database using phpass library

 ## Installing